swisscom/bugbounty/README.md

 ### 5.6 Rewards
 Monetary Rewards (hereinafter “Bounties”) for Reports may be awarded at Swisscom's full discretion.
+The awarded bounties range from CHF 100 to CHF 10'000.
 The Bug Bounty team determines the Bounty amount based on

  * the technical impact of the reported vulnerability
  * the business criticality of the impacted system or data